 To date, we have devoted substantially all of our resources to organizing, business planning, raising capital, designing and developing product candidates, and securing manufacturing and sales/distribution partners.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations primarily from the sale of common stock, loans and advances from related parties and by utilizing Sanovas personnel and facilities.
-During the three months ended March 31, 2023, we received \$194,873 of cash advances and allocated services from Sanovas.
-We have settled a portion of the amounts due to Sanovas through the periodic issuance of shares of common stock, including 353,432 shares issued in May 2022 in settlement of the amounts due to Sanovas of \$353,432 and 586,370 shares issued in November 2022 in settlement of the amounts due to Sanovas of \$586,370.
+We have funded our operations primarily from loans and advances from related parties and by utilizing Sanovas personnel and facilities.
+During the three months ended March 31, 2024, we received \$43,255 of cash advances and allocated services from Sanovas and \$150,000 from the exercise of stock options.

-We anticipate that we will need \$12,000,000 in operating capital to (i) complete product design and testing for RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for FDA approval (we anticipate that the RetinalCamTM will not require FDA approval); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology; and (iii) build the infrastructure for our sustained growth.
+We anticipate that we will need \$12,200,000 in operating capital to (i) complete product design and testing for RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for FDA approval (we anticipate that the RetinalCamTM will not require FDA approval); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology; and (iii) build the infrastructure for our sustained growth.
 We do not expect to generate any revenues from product sales unless and until we successfully complete development of RetinalGenixTM and RetinalCamTM and obtain regulatory approval for RetinalGenixTM.
 We will also require additional operating capital as a result of us operating as a public company, including for legal, accounting, investor relations, compliance and other expenses.